Gain a deeper understanding of Dynatrace terminology and concepts.

 You can set up multiple monitoring environments to group related entities for discrete analysis.
 For example, you might set up one monitoring environment to monitor and analyze the performance of your production clusters.
 You might set up a second environment that's dedicated to the performance of your developers' machines and a third environment for your staging servers.
 How you segment your monitoring environments is entirely up to you.

-There are a number of variables or “dimensions” that affect application performance—most notably, geographic region, OS, browser, connection type, and user action.
+There are a number of variables (or dimensions) that affect application performance—most notably, geographic region, OS, browser, connection type, and user action.
 These are the five dimensions that Dynatrace uses to evaluate application health.
-Each subset of user is subject to a unique set of these variables so Dynatrace measures the health of and reports on each of these user subsets separately.
+Each subset of cohorts is subject to a unique set of these variables so Dynatrace measures the health of and reports on each of these user subsets separately.

-“oneagentmon device” appears in your Windows system during Dynatrace OneAgent installation.
+"oneagentmon device" appears in your Windows system during Dynatrace OneAgent installation.
 It's used by Dynatrace for deep process monitoring.
-It works like a monitoring driver and allows Dynatrace OneAgent to add its own library between the operating system and processes it is running.
+It works like a monitoring driver and allows Dynatrace OneAgent to add its own library between the operating system and the processes it's monitoring.

 A special device that appears in your Windows system during Dynatrace OneAgent installation.
-It is indispensable for deep monitoring purposes, as it allows the Dynatrace to add its own library between the system and the monitored processes.
+It's indispensable for deep monitoring purposes, as it allows Dynatrace OneAgent to add its own library between the system and the monitored processes.

 A service detected on the calling side by Dynatrace for which code-level visibility isn't available.

 Dynatrace can detect requests of opaque services and identify which processes they're processed by, but Dynatrace can't monitor opaque services directly.